Skip to main content

 Load your media files

-Click the file pickers to select your video file and matching .funscript file.
+Click the file pickers to select your video file and matching .funscript or .csv file.
 The funscript filename should match the video filename (e.g., my-video.mp4 and my-video.funscript).

 2